Reclaim Your Mobility: Best Supplements for Tendonitis 2025

 Treatment Options For Tendonitis

-The most common treatment for tendonitis and tendon repair is the RICE method to reduce inflammation and improve blood circulation to enable healing.
+The most common initial treatment for tendonitis is the RICE method, designed to reduce inflammation and improve blood circulation, promoting faster healing.

-However, other traditional treatment methods aimed at controlling inflammation are corticosteroid injections and nonsteroidal anti-inflammatory medications (NSAIDs), but these may not be the most effective options 2.
+However, other traditional methods, such as corticosteroid injections and nonsteroidal anti-inflammatory drugs (NSAIDs), are often used to manage inflammation, though they may not be the most effective or best long-term solutions.(2)

 Best Supplements For Tendonitis and Overall Tendon Health

-If you’re looking to avoid the prescription route for treating your joint and tendon health, here are the best supplements to use:
+If you’re looking to avoid the prescription route for treating your joint and tendon health, these supplements can help reduce inflammation and support the recovery process:

 Omega-3